The right hot tub temperature ensures the longevity of your hot tub, as well as the safety and comfort of those who choose to use it.

 If the water freezes, it can cause a lot of damage to the hot tub and your pipes can burst.
 This can cost you a bundle to get it up and running again.

 In colder climates, consider wrapping your hot tub with insulation.
-If you’re unsure how to do this, contact your local hot tub store and find out how to winterize your hot tub for cold temperatures.
+If you’re unsure how to do this, find out how to winterize your hot tub for cold temperatures.

 Also, don’t position your hot tub in a spot where an avalanche of snow might fall into it, like beside a steep roof.